FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2024-07-16-server-properties.md

 Possible Values: `survival`, `creative`, `adventure`, `spectator` Default Value: `survival`

-This setting defines the default game mode for players joining the server, such as survival, creative, or adventur mode.
+This setting defines the default game mode for players joining the server, such as survival, creative, or adventure mode.

 ---